-- Looks Like Cesare: Syd◊ Barrett◊ in some photos.
-In fact, he may have been the style inspiration for musical artists such as Robert Smith & Siouxsie Sioux.
+- Looks Like Cesare: Syd Barrett◊ in some photos◊.
+In fact, he may have been the style inspiration for musical artists such as Marc Bolan, Robert Smith and Siouxsie Sioux.

 - Panty Thief: "Arnold Layne".

-- Porn Stache: Barrett very briefly wore a light, soft, fuzzy one◊ circa early 1966.
+- Porn Stache: Maybe not a Porn Stache, but Syd very briefly wore a light, soft, fuzzy◊ one circa early 1966.

-- Also the title to "Jugband Blues".
+- The title to "Jugband Blues".
 Subverted in that the song involves neither Blues music or Jugbands (Barrett's feelings, however, could be 'the blues' in question.
 Poor guy).